SirNasian/vim-delphiomnifunc/README.md

 ## Usage
 When in insert mode in a file with the `.pas` extension, `ctrl-x ctrl-o` can be used to invoke the completion function.

+## Example
+If you want to try this plugin, without having to generate a `tags` file, I have set up an example with a `tags` file already in the `example` directory.
+If you open `example/src/Example.pas` in vim after installing this plugin, then you should be able to invoke the completion function on the incomplete lines.

 ## Known Issues
 - Generics are not handled.
 - Multiline declarations are not handled.